 How To Take Care Of Swimwear

-Herewith are my top tips for caring for your swimwear.
+Here are my top suggestions for maintaining your swimwear.

 Hand Wash In Cold Soapy Water

-Whenever you want to use the washing machine, use a Guppyfriend Bag to catch microfibres.
+Use a Guppyfriend Bag whenever you plan to use the washing machine to catch microfibres.

 Lay Flat Out To Dry, Out Of Direct Sunlight